nyc-cicadas-2015/Can-I-Afford-This/README.md

     - user’s new updated data chart can fluctuate as they make edits

 ##Stretches
+- user can see baseline national spend numbers against their spendings
 - users can plan to open a credit card (to decode financial jargon, highlight most important terms)
 - users can plan to apply for a loan - these are the risks, average range of % of interest across loan types
 - user can read and/or give tips and tricks